History of Roman Empire for Dummies from Dummy

 Now, the particular unit, the emperor’s guards, decided who would rule and how the country would function.
 No more public speeches and debates.

 After Marcus’ death, Pax Romana ended.
-Why, Because his son, Lucius, decided to be a Gladiator while being an emperor.
+Why, because his son, Lucius, decided to be a Gladiator while being an emperor.
 In other words, he never cared for the Empire and its administration.
 During one of the fights, Rome was swollen by chaos.

 In the next 100 years, the emperors were put on the throne by the army and also quickly removed by it—random people, from felons to formerly enslaved people.